This guide was written for a few different people:

 Capture and maintain a visual representation of the process hierarchy in any application that describes an organization chart such as Visio or PowerPoint.
 If you do not have team members who are fluent in these apps, store the hierarchy in a spreadsheet.

-With the process hierarchy in place, the next step is to establish process ownership, responsibility and accountability.
-At the highest level, the executive team has the authority to establish enterprise process goals and metrics that align with overall business strategy.
+With the process hierarchy in place, the next step is to establish process ownership, responsibility, and accountability.
+At the highest level, the executive team has the authority to establish enterprise process goals and metrics that align with the overall business strategy.
 Process ownership/authority does not necessarily become more granular at the lower levels of the hierarchy-such an approach may lead to the blind men and the elephant scenario.

 For the lower levels in the hierarchy, businesses must be clear about which roles have the authority to place requirements on the process at that level.
 For example, the accounting department has the right to specify requirements on how the production plant handles raw material receiving so that vendors can be paid in accordance with corporate accounting policies.